CodeDmitry/flash-projector-standalone/README.md

 Please use ffdec https://github.com/jindrapetrik/jpexs-decompiler on swf files to inspect them for malware before running them, as they do have as much power as any other executable in the wrong hands.

+The archived files are for linux, the executables are for windows, see archive for mac version.